 The first thing I’ll say is this: even if you know that you’re not doing enough exercise, don’t worry about it for the moment.

 You may be wondering why I advocate such an approach.
-My reasoning is simple: the healthy enough way is to create habits that last a lifetime.
-If it takes you six months to get to the point where you’re doing “enough” exercise (as deemed by the authorities), so be it.
-Trying to go from doing little or no exercise to the prescribed amount instantly will almost certainly end in failure (whether that failure is immediate or weeks or months down the line), so it’s best that you adopt a more gradual approach.
+My reasoning is simple: the Healthy Enough way is to create habits that last a lifetime.
+If it takes you six months or a year to get to the point where you’re doing ‘enough’ exercise (as deemed by the authorities), so be it.
+Trying to go from doing little or no exercise to the prescribed amount instantly will almost certainly end in failure (whether that failure is immediate, or weeks or months down the line), so it’s best that you adopt a more gradual approach.

 Start by moving more.
 Don’t put any pressure on yourself by setting quantifiable targets.
 Exercising sustainably is linked intrinsically to the habits you form, and habits are formed through repetition.
 It’s far easier to repeat something you enjoy (and thus create a new habit) than impose an exercise regime that fills you with nothing but dread.